2012 Henryville tornado: Formation and track through Washington County

-The tornado first developed in southern parts of Fredericksburg, snapping trees at EF1 strength while meandering just south of US 150 and along the Blue Lick River.
+The tornado first developed in the southern parts of Fredericksburg, snapping trees at EF1 strength while meandering just south of US 150 and along the Blue Lick River.
 Moving east-northeast across rural areas, the tornado then caused additional tree damage, uprooting and snapping numerous trees while strengthening.
 Nearby, the tornado toppled a metal power structure at EF2 strength.
-More tree damage ensued as there were several that were snapped at EF1 intensity; high-tension wires were downed as well.
+Several trees were snapped at EF1 intensity; high-tension wires were downed as well.
 After traveling over a ridge and SR 135, the tornado blew large chunks of 5-6 in-thick asphalt off the road and tossed them 30 yd away, while traveling at a relatively fast speed.
-Substantial tree damage was noted east of SR 135; damage here was rated at EF3 intensity with 150 mph winds.
+Substantial tree damage was noted east of SR 135; damage there was rated at EF3 intensity with 150 mph winds.
 Coincidentally, the damage path began to widen, expanding to 200 yd.

 Tree and structural damage was widespread northeast of SR 135 as the tornado crossed Trainer Lane and then SR 335 to Robbs Lane.
 The width of observable damage increased to 1/4–1/3 mi.
 Countless trees were snapped and uprooted.
 The tornado retained high-end EF2 and low-end EF3 intensity in this area, with estimated wind speeds of 120-150 mph.